HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Defining Instances

 Instances are defined using the declaration `Instance`, with the REQUIRED keyword `InstanceOf`, RECOMMENDED keywords `Title` and `Description`, and OPTIONAL keyword `Usage`. `InstanceOf` plays a role analogous to the `Parent` of a profile.
-The value of `InstanceOf` MAY be the name, id, or url for any profile, resource, or complex datatype defined internally or externally.
+The value of `InstanceOf` MAY be the name, id, or url for any profile, resource, {%include tu-span.html%} logical model</span>, or complex datatype defined internally or externally.

 The `Usage` keyword specifies how the instance should be presented in the IG:

-* `Usage: #example` (default) means the instance is intended as an illustration of a profile, and will be presented on the Examples tab for the corresponding profile.
+* `Usage: #example` (default) means the instance is intended as an illustration of a profile or {%include tu-span.html%} logical model</span>, and will be presented on the Examples tab for the corresponding entity.
 * `Usage: #definition` means the instance is a conformance item that is an instance of a resource such as a search parameter, operation definition, or questionnaire.
 These items will be presented on their own IG page.
 * `Usage: #inline` means the instance should not be instantiated as an independent resource, but can appear as part of another instance (for example, in any [DomainResource](https://www.hl7.org/fhir/domainresource.html) in the `contained` array, or in a [Bundle](https://www.hl7.org/fhir/bundle.html) in the `entry.resource` array).

 Instances inherit values from their StructureDefinition (i.e. assigned codes, assigned booleans) if those values are required.
 Assignment rules are used to set additional values.

-Rules types that apply to Instances are: [Assignment](#assignment-rules), [Insert](#insert-rules), and [Path](#path-rules).
+Rule types that apply to Instances are: [Assignment](#assignment-rules), [Insert](#insert-rules), and [Path](#path-rules).
 No other rule types are allowed.

 **Examples:**